karolinagarcia/blog/content/posts/firstpost.md

 ## Trying to explain what this blog will be about...

-(If you'd like to read this post in Portuguese, you may change the language to "pt" on the top of this page.)
+> If you'd like to read it in Portuguese, you may change the language to "pt" on the top of this page.

 This is my very first post!
 I wouldn't know how to introduce/define myself in a few words, so I'll leave it to the future posts to tell.
-If you're curious to know at least a little bit about me, you may check out my webpage, instagram, or twitter accounts.
+If you're curious to know at least a little bit about me, you may check out my [web page](https://www.karolinagarcia.github.io), [Instagram](https://www.instagram.com/karolinatgarcia/) and/or [Twitter](https://twitter.com/karolinatgarcia) accounts.

-I don't know yet what shape exactly this blog will come out to have.
+I don't know what shape this blog will come out to have yet.
 However, I'm thinking about covering a mix of the following topics:

 - work/career (right now I'm a PhD student in Astronomy, but who knows where life will lead me to)
 - cool science stuff related to my projects